edomt/edomt.github.io/about.md

 ## What I do

 I manage a team of data scientists and researchers at [Our World in Data](https://ourworldindata.org) (OWID), a scientific online publication based out of the University of Oxford that focuses on large problems such as global health, poverty, climate change, human rights, war, existential risks, and innovation.
 We aim to make the data and research on these big problems accessible and understandable.
-Please find out more [about OWID](https://ourworldindata.org/about) and [our mission](https://ourworldindata.org/problems-and-progress).
+Find out more [about OWID](https://ourworldindata.org/about) and [our mission](https://ourworldindata.org/problems-and-progress).

 Since 2020, I've also led our work on the COVID-19 pandemic – most notably our [Data Explorer](https://ourworldindata.org/explorers/coronavirus-data-explorer), our [global data on vaccinations](https://ourworldindata.org/covid-vaccinations) used by most media organizations and international institutions, and our [open source dataset](https://github.com/owid/covid-19-data/tree/master/public/data) with 60+ metrics on the country-by-country evolution of the pandemic.